Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/supporting_docs/Technial_note.rst

 =============

 Access to fundamental groundwater data is essential for understanding the dynamics of groundwater systems and their interactions with the environment.
-New Zealand's current groundwater monitoring network is diverse and fragmented, with each provider having unique monitoring objectives, methodologies, and data storage and management systems (Parliamentary Commissioner for the Environment 2019).
+New Zealand's current groundwater monitoring network is diverse and fragmented, with each provider having unique monitoring objectives, methodologies, and data storage and management systems.
-Some national approaches have been undertaken to standardise data collection and storage, such as the National Environmental Monitoring Standards (Baddock E, 2019), the National Groundwater Monitoring Programme (GNS, 2022) and the New Zealand Geotechnical Database, but these are not comprehensive, do not cover the full breadth of groundwater monitoring data, and often have a specific focus (i.e. regional groundwater resource characterisation or shallow geotechnical investigations, respectively).
+While some national approaches have been undertaken to standardise data collection and storage, these are not comprehensive and often have specific focuses.

-The current state of groundwater level data availability in New Zealand provides a significant barrier to and inefficiency in understanding and adapting to the impacts of climate change and sea-level rise on groundwater systems.

-A comprehensive set of discrete and regular groundwater level readings and metadata were collated from Regional Councils, Unitary Authorities and the New Zealand Geotechnical Database and processed into a consistent format.
-The output of this work is a national depth to water and groundwater elevation dataset for New Zealand; the groundwater level data and metadata are available as a complete dataset which can be used to better understand shallow groundwater hazards in New Zealand and for a range of other applied science and research activities such as well interference assessments, stormwater detention pond groundwater depth assessments and regional and national groundwater modelling.
-Although the database provides a comprehensive set of groundwater level data at the time of writing, the value of this database will decline over time as new data is collected.

 We are aware of efforts to create a national wells database, which would likely provide significant improvements in metadata quality and accessibility.
-However, at the present time there is no intention to host actual water level data.
+However, at present, there is no intention to host actual water level data in this database.
+The current state of groundwater level data availability in New Zealand thus continues to provide a significant barrier to and inefficiency in understanding and adapting to the impacts of climate change and sea-level rise on groundwater systems.
+A comprehensive set of discrete and regular groundwater level readings and metadata was collated from Regional Councils, Unitary Authorities and the New Zealand Geotechnical Database and processed into a consistent format.
+The output of this work is a national depth to water and groundwater elevation dataset for New Zealand.
+The groundwater level data and metadata are available as a complete dataset which can be used to better understand shallow groundwater hazards in New Zealand and for a range of other applied science and research activities, such as well interference assessments, stormwater detention pond groundwater depth assessments and regional and national groundwater modelling.
+Although the database provides a comprehensive set of groundwater level data at the time of writing, the value of this database will decline over time as new data are collected.
 We recommend that a pragmatic set of standards be adopted for all data held by councils and other organisations that collect groundwater data.
 These standards should include the following:

 #.
 All public data held by an organisation should be made available via a public API.
 #.
 All public datasets should include metadata.
 Ideally this metadata would be in a standard machine readable format, but as an interim solution or for less frequently used data, a simple publicly visible document discussing the data structure and any peculiarities would be a good start.